 Why it’s important to understand the relationship

 between IPOs and secondary offerings in any market environment.

 Learn as much as you can about the motivation

 behind a secondary offering before you invest.

-So far in 2021, companies and existing shareholders made 556 secondary public market offerings.
-That’s the most since 1996, The Wall Street Journal recently reported, citing Dealogic data.
+By fall 2021, companies and existing shareholders made 556 secondary public market offerings, the most since 1996, according to The Wall Street Journal and Dealogic data.
 In all, these sales raised $133 billion.

-Anyone thinking about buying shares of a secondary offering should know there are big differences between a secondary public offering and an IPO.
+Anyone thinking about buying shares of a secondary offering should begin by understanding that there are big differences between a secondary public offering and an IPO.

-The IPO process tends to take a lot of time, relatively speaking, because not much is known about a private company that wants to go public.
+The IPO process tends to take a lot of time, relatively speaking, because not much is initially known in the investment community about a private company that wants to go public.
 Companies seeking an IPO need to file a prospectus with securities regulators and supply investors with financial information before listing.
 But without any trading history on public markets, or quarterly financial results, determining an IPO’s prospects is more art than science.

-Retail investors rarely have the chance to participate in the IPO because about 90% of the shares are generally allotted to institutional clients.
-The other 10% is divided up to retail investors through brokerages.
+Retail investors rarely have the chance to participate in an IPO because about 90% of the shares are generally allotted to institutional clients.
+The other 10% are divided up and sold to retail investors through brokerages.

 There are two types of secondary public offerings.
 The first is called a non-dilutive secondary offering.
-These shares usually come onto the market after a so-called “lockup period” when insiders are allowed to sell their holdings.
-So, in this case, no new shares are created, but the public now has access to those available shares.
+These shares usually come onto the market after what’s known as a “lockup period,” when insiders are allowed to sell their holdings.
+So, in this case, no new shares are created, but the public now has access to these newly available shares.